- Overview of the thyroid gland

 Acute infectious thyroiditis

-This rare type of thyroiditis, also known as suppurative thyroiditis or acute thyroiditis (to be distinguished from subacute thyroiditis), is caused by an infection of the thyroid gland with bacteria or other microbes.
-The condition is associated with a weakened immune system that may be caused by any number of reasons or, in the case of children, an abnormality in the development of the thyroid gland.
+This very rare type of thyroiditis, also known as suppurative thyroiditis or acute thyroiditis (to be distinguished from subacute thyroiditis), is caused by an infection of the thyroid gland with bacteria or other microbes.
+The disease is associated with a weakened immune system that may be caused by any number of reasons or, in the case of children, an abnormality in the development of the thyroid gland.
 Most people affected by acute infectious thyroiditis have a pre-existing thyroid disorder such as Hashimoto's thyroiditis or thyroid cancer.

 Symptoms include pain in the front of the neck, soreness in the throat, fever and a rapid heart rate.
 Thyroid hormone levels tend to be within the normal range.
 The cause of infection is typically determined using fine-needle aspiration (a type of biopsy), after which a treatment option will be prescribed.
 Most likely, this will require antibiotics or other antimicrobial agents and, in the case of an abscess, surgical drainage.
 Without effective and timely treatment, the condition can potentially be life-threatening.